CRO Strategy Intermediate

 What is funnel optimization?

-Funnel optimisation is the systematic process of analysing and improving each stage of a conversion funnel — the path visitors take from first landing on your site to completing a desired action.
+Funnel optimization is the systematic process of analyzing and improving each stage of a conversion funnel — the path visitors take from first landing on your site to completing a desired action.
 It involves identifying where visitors drop off at the highest rate, understanding why they leave, and testing changes that reduce that drop-off.
-Even small improvements at high-drop-off stages compound into significant revenue gains.
+Even small improvements at high-drop-off stages compound into significant revenue gains because each stage improvement increases the traffic flowing to subsequent stages.

 What is a conversion funnel?

 A conversion funnel (or sales funnel) is the series of steps a visitor takes from first contact with your brand to completing a desired action.
 A typical e-commerce funnel: Homepage → Category page → Product page → Cart → Checkout → Purchase.
 At each stage, a percentage of visitors drop off.
-The funnel narrows as visitors progress, which is why early-stage drop-off is often more impactful to fix than late-stage.
+The funnel narrows as visitors progress — at a typical 2% site-wide CVR, only 2 in 100 visitors who land on the homepage complete a purchase.
+Each stage gap is an optimization opportunity.

 How do you identify funnel drop-off points?

-Identify funnel drop-off using: (1) Google Analytics 4 funnel exploration reports — shows the exact drop-off percentage at each step, (2) session recordings — watch real visitors encounter friction points, (3) heatmaps — see where visitors click and scroll before abandoning, (4) exit surveys — ask visitors why they're leaving.
-Focus optimisation work on the step with the highest absolute drop-off first — that's where the most revenue is leaking.
+Identify funnel drop-off using: (1) Google Analytics 4 funnel exploration reports — shows the exact drop-off percentage at each step; (2) session recordings — watch real visitors encounter friction points at specific stages; (3) heatmaps — see where visitors click and scroll before abandoning a step; (4) exit surveys — ask visitors leaving key pages why they're leaving.
+Focus optimization work on the step with the highest absolute volume of lost visitors first — that's where the most revenue is leaking, not necessarily where the percentage drop-off is highest.